Snowflake

 Serverless Credit Spike — Last 24h

-Serverless spend (tasks, auto-clustering, materialized views) exceeds the 30-day daily max by more than 30%.
+Serverless task credit spend per task exceeds the 30-day daily max by more than 30%.

 Why monitor

-• Compares against 30-day daily baseline — only fires when serverless spend is genuinely out of pattern.
+• Compares against 30-day daily baseline per task — only fires when a specific task's spend is genuinely out of pattern.

 SQL · Snowflake